bleutzinn/grav-plugin-add-page-by-form/README.md

         -
             redirect: '@self'
 ```

+To open the new page in the Admin panel use `redirect: '@self-admin'`.
+Note that this plugin does not handle the admin user authentication.
+If the Admin plugin is not installed or is inactive redirection occurs as if `@self` was used.

+> Tip: using `@self-admin` is a very convenient way to learn how to use this plugin as it is easy to see the resulting new page frontmatter in the Admin panel.

 ### Using a Markdown editor in textarea fields
 When a `textarea` field is given the class `editor` it will use the [SimpleMDE Markdown Editor](https://simplemde.com).